pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.subscriptions.sync_subscription_from_stripe_data

-Syncronizes data from the Stripe API for a subscription
+Synchronizes data from the Stripe API for a subscription

 Args: